szczyglis-dev/py-gpt/README.md

 ## DALL-E 3: Image Generation (inline)

 The plugin integrates `DALL-E 3` image generation with any chat mode.
 Simply enable it and request an image in Chat mode, using a standard model such as `GPT-4`.
-The plugin does not require the `Execute commands` option to be enabled.
+The plugin does not require the `+ Tools` option to be enabled.

 **Options**